-Jack Greenman | Panel Discussion
+Jack Greenman | Breakout Session

-Jack Greenman is an associate professor of voice and speech and the Head of Acting at Southern Methodist University in Dallas, TX.
-As an actor, he has performed in over 75 professional productions including shows at the Undermain Theatre, New Swan Shakespeare Festival, Seattle Shakespeare Company, PCPA Theaterfest, GEVA Theater Center, South Coast Repertory Theatre, Shakespeare Santa Cruz, Colorado Shakespeare Festival, Insight Out Theatre Collective, Strawberry Theatre Workshop, Centerpoint Theatre Group, Stage West in Fort Worth and at St. Mark’s Cathedral, Seattle.
+Jack Greenman is the North American Director for the Fitzmaurice Voicework Institute, a nonprofit dedicated to the work and teaching of Catherine Fitzmaurice.
+For the past 11 years, he has served as associate professor of voice and speech and as the Head of Acting at Southern Methodist University in Dallas, TX.
+As an actor, Jack has performed in over 80 professional productions including shows at the Undermain Theatre, New Swan Shakespeare Festival, Seattle Shakespeare Company, PCPA Theaterfest, GEVA Theater Center, South Coast Repertory Theatre, Shakespeare Santa Cruz, Colorado Shakespeare Festival, Insight Out Theatre Collective, Strawberry Theatre Workshop, Centerpoint Theatre Group, Stage West in Fort Worth and at St. Mark’s Cathedral, Seattle.
 He is the recipient of two Santa Barbara Independent Awards for Actor in a Lead Role (Oleanna and Someone Who’ll Watch Over Me).

-For the past seven summers, he has served as one of two Voice/Text Directors at the Tony Award winning Utah Shakespeare Festival and has guided the voice and text work for Henry IV, pt.
+Jack also spent seven seasons at the Tony Award winning Utah Shakespeare Festival as one of two text and dialect coaches: Henry IV, pt.
 1, Measure for Measure, Into the Woods, Private Lives, The Secret Garden, Foxfire, The Taming of the Shrew, The School for Wives, Fiddler on the Roof, Great Expectations, Pride and Prejudice, A Midsummer Night’s Dream, The Music Man, Noises Off, and Macbeth.
-Additionally, Jack has coached voice and dialects at Milwaukee Repertory Theater, the Roundhouse Theater in Bethesda, MD, Cincinnati Playhouse in the Park, and for La Pell in Barcelona.
+Additionally, Jack has coached voice and dialects at Milwaukee Repertory Theater, Denver Center for the Performing Arts, the Roundhouse Theater in Bethesda, MD, Cincinnati Playhouse in the Park, and for La Pell in Barcelona.